 Tensas National Wildlife Refuge

 As they grow, the trees will provide additional benefits beyond the reduction of greenhouse gases.
-They will help filter drinking water, restore critical wildlife corridors, and provide habitat for native wildlife and migratory birds.
-The land is part of the Singer Tract, the last known breeding area of the ivory-billed woodpecker.
-When completely reforested, the parcel will provide a wildlife corridor and habitat for the endangered Louisiana black bear as specified in the USFWS's recovery plan for that species.
+The added and reforested land includes almost nine miles of Tensas River frontage and will help filter drinking water, provide habitat for native wildlife and migratory birds, and provide a wildlife corridor and habitat for the endangered Louisiana black bear.

 Join our email list

 Explore our work

 Since 1972, The Trust for Public Land has protected more than 3 million acres and completed more than 5,200 park and conservation projects.